-- 1. The physical work on the project must be complete; and - 2.
-The Contractor must furnish all documentation required by the contract and required by law, to allow the Contracting Agency to process final acceptance of the contract.
-The following documents must be received by the Project Engineer prior to establishing a completion date: - a.
-Certified Payrolls (per Section 1-07.9(5)). - b.
-Material Acceptance Certification Documents - c.
-Monthly Reports of Amounts Credited as DBE Participation, as required by the Contract Provisions. - d.
-Final Contract Voucher Certification day whether or not the Contractor works on that day.
+1. The physical work on the project must be complete; and

+2. The Contractor must furnish all documentation required by the contract and required by law, to allow the Contracting Agency to process final acceptance of the contract.
+The following documents must be received by the Project Engineer prior to establishing a completion date:

+a.
+Certified Payrolls (per Section 1-07.9(5)).

+b.
+Material Acceptance Certification Documentsc.
+Monthly Reports of Amounts Credited as DBE Participation, as required by d.
+Final Contract Voucher Certification the Contract Provisions.

-- e.
-Copies of the approved "Affidavit of Prevailing Wages Paid" for the Contractor and all Subcontractors - f.
+e.
+Copies of the approved "Affidavit of Prevailing Wages Paid" for the Contractor and all Subcontractors f.
 Property owner releases per Section 1-07.24